TwoFistedJustice/peyton_place/readme.md

 Poor white trash.
 Lucas is Selena's violent drunken step-father.
 Nellie the fat ugly wife.
 Paul the eldest child, Selena the middle child.
 Joey the youngest child.
 The Crosses live in a single room tar paper shack south of town along an unnamed dirt road.
 Lucas is a skilled carpenter, when he wants to be.

+**Ben Davis**: former selectman.

 **Peter Drake**: Attorney.

 **Clayton Frazier**: old man, contrarian

 **Miss Hester Goodale**: Lives on Depot St. Mortal enemy (evidently) of Little Norman Page.
 Was fashionable as a young woman.
 Still wears the same outfits as an old lady.
 Reputed to be "loony".
+Waiting for the return of a lover that left 40 years ago.

 **Rodney Harrington**: bully, too big for his age, 13 or 14.